I rose from dust and to that dust return,

 A child of the universe — no more;

-And of what essence was it formed before?
+There of what essence was it formed before?

 That they once spawned a thought in tyrant’s brains

-That purposed plan not arcane force afar
+That purposed plan, not arcane force afar

 Had hand in molding clay that bears my name.